 A New Year's resolution is a tradition in which a person resolves to change an undesired trait or behavior, to accomplish a personal goal or otherwise improve their life.
 The New Year brings a fresh start and the opportunity for sales managers and sales teams to set goals and intentions for the coming months.

-Perhaps you, or a salesperson on your team, had a lousy 2018 and are ready to make some changes in 2019.
-A resolution might help reset the compass — here’s a list of options to help kick off the New Year and improve your (or your sales team's) sales performance:
+Perhaps you, or a salesperson on your team, had a lousy 2019 and are ready to make some changes in 2020.
+A resolution can help reset the compass — here’s a list of options to help kick off the New Year and improve your (or your sales team's) sales performance.

 Consider the following when selecting new business targets:

 - Dollar Potential

 - Access to Decision Maker and Decision Influencers

 - Fit [Product or service, local focus, change in business or category, openness to new solutions, growth or trouble mode, seasonality, factors unique to your business.]

 2. Develop and use quality valid business reasons (VBR) to set appointments

 Use the framework (one or a combination of these elements):

 - Empathy: I understand and relate to your problem.